vardhaman-eee/a7205/index.md

 ## <a name="outcomes">Course Outcomes</a>

-Upon completing this course, our goal is for you to be able to:
+After the completion of the course, the student will be able to:

 A7205.1 Identify the different components of an electric power system.

 A7205.2 Categorize the methods of generating electrical power to meet the required Load demand.

 A7205.3 Develop a layout and single line diagram for a given substation.

 A7205.4 Model a power system to reduce economic losses.

 # <a name="syllabus">Syllabus</a>